stanagh/Azure-Container-Apps/README.md

 -- The application connects using configuration supplied at runtime, keeping the container image environment-agnostic.

 ### Docker
-- A non-root user its defined in the Dockerfile to least prevent elevated permissions.
+- A non-root user is defined in the Dockerfile to follow the principle of least privilege and reduce the risk of elevated permissions at runtime.
 - Multi-stage build was used to optimise the image size by separating build dependencies from the final lightweight runtime image.

 ### Networking & Security